CharlieWoodhouse/Land_of_Despair/README.md

 **Game algorithm (pseudo code)**

 Start

-If player presses the W key
-player moves forward.
+If player presses the W key, the player moves forward.

-If player presses the S key
+If player presses the S key, the player moves backward.
-Player moves backwards.

-If player presses the A key
-Player moves to the Left.
+If player presses the A key, the player moves to the left.

-If player presses the D key
-Player moves to the Right.
+If player presses the D key, the player moves to the right.

-If player presses the Left mouse key
+If player presses the left mouse key, the player shoots bullets.
-Player shoots bullets

-If player walks into Gold
-Player score gets increased by value set.

-If player walks into Silver
-Player score gets increased by value set.

-If player walks into Gem
+If the player walks into Gold, the player's score increases.
-Player score gets increased by value set.

-If all zombies are killed
+If all zombies are killed, the round increases, and zombies spawn.
-Round increases and zombie’s spawn.

-If zombie walks into player
+If a zombie walks into the player, the player loses a life.
-Player loses life.

-If player loses all the lives
+If the player loses all lives, the game over screen is displayed.
-End screen gets displayed.

 End